 Whether to use an urn or container.

 Most jurisdictions have laws prohibiting the scattering of remains; others require a permit.
 Ask your funeral director.

 We are always available to help answer questions you may have!
 Browse our information on celebration of life services and how they compare to funerals.

 Why You Should Think of Us as Your Trusted Cremation Services Provider

 We've had years of experience serving many families, so we understand and respect your decisions.
 Not only that, we will take all the time you may need to make an informed decision.
 Call us today at 403-528-2599 or 1-800-317-2647 or email us through the Contact Us form.

-We encourage you to contact us to discuss the cremation services we offer and to explore cremation costs.
+We encourage you to contact us to discuss the cremation options we offer and to explore cremation costs.
 We are here to help you make an informed decision.
 Simply call 403-528-2599 or 1-800-317-2647 to ask any questions.

 Mathisen, Tyler, "Cremation is the Hottest Trend in the Funeral Industry".